 As the billing authority, Barrow Borough Council accounts for its own share of the council tax and business rates transactions in the Balance Sheet and its share of the collection fund balance is held in the Collection Fund Adjustment Account.
 The precepting authorities' share of the council tax or business rate transactions as well as their share of the collection fund balance is accounted for as a debtor or creditor with those bodies.
 The County Council and Government share of the business rate transactions as well as their share of the council tax is accounted for as a debtor or creditor with those bodies.
+The Council tax is accounted for as a debtor or creditor with those share of the council tax is accounted for as a debtor or creditor with those as a debtor or creditor with those bodies.
 The Police & Crime Commissioner for Cumbria share of the council tax is also accounted for as a debtor or creditor.